19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [5/87]

-(5) After the death of a member of the Fund, a person nominated by that member in accordance with section 25(1) shall be entitled to withdraw such portion of the sum standing to the credit of that member in the Fund as is set out in the memorandum executed in accordance with that section.
+(5) After the death of a member of the Fund, a person nominated by that member in accordance with section 25(1) shall be entitled to withdraw such portion of the balance standing to the credit of that member in the Fund, after deducting any sum withdrawn, or to be withdrawn, under section 16A, as is set out in the memorandum executed in accordance with that section.

 [15/2006 wef 01/07/2006]

-(6) Subject to subsections (6A) and (8), a member of the Fund who is entitled under subsection (2)(a), (3) or (4) to withdraw the sum standing to his credit in the Fund shall, at the time of withdrawal and in accordance with any regulations made under this Act —
+(6) Subject to subsections (6A), (8) and (8A), a member of the Fund who is entitled under subsection (2)(a), (3) or (4) to withdraw the sum standing to his credit in the Fund shall, at the time of withdrawal and in accordance with any regulations made under this Act —

 (a) set aside or top-up a prescribed sum (referred to in this Act as the minimum sum); and